Pots Pick Up Instructions

 The following numbers are ready for pickup:

-• From H290 to H349 pickup on Saturday, Sunday and Monday from 9am to 5pm our front door code is #5307, the studio door will be open during the above slots.
-Cut-off date for collection: March 9th.
+• From J50 to J150 pickup on Saturday and Monday from 9am to 5pm.
+Our front door code is #5307, the studio door will be open during the above slots.
+Cut-off date for collection: May 4th.

-• From H350 to H519 pickup on Saturday, Sunday and Monday from 9am to 5pm our front door code is #5307, the studio door will be open during the above slots.
-Cut-off date for collection: March 15th.
+• From J151 to J259 pickup on Saturday and Monday from 9am to 5pm.
+Our front door code is #5307, the studio door will be open during the above slots.
+Cut-off date for collection: May 17th.

-• From H520 to H629 pickup on Saturday, Sunday and Monday from 9am to 5pm our front door code is #5307, the studio door will be open during the above slots.
-Cut-off date for collection: March 30th.
+• From J260 to J419 pickup on Saturday and Monday from 9am to 5pm.
+Our front door code is #5307, the studio door will be open during the above slots.
+Cut-off date for collection: May 25th.

 Unfired clay pottery bowls on a work table, some with carved hearts and initials.